DevOpsSustain/ws2025/index.md

 **Submission Instructions**

+Authors are invited to submit original, unpublished papers that are not being considered in any other venue.
+Papers should follow the [ACM format required by FSE 2025](https://conf.researchr.org/track/fse-2025/fse-2025-how-to-submit).
+Papers should be submitted via HotCRP at [TBD].

 We plan to accept three types of submissions, as described below.
-Please follow the [format required by FSE 2025](https://conf.researchr.org/track/fse-2025/fse-2025-how-to-submit); the page limits include references.
+The page limits include references.

 - *Technical Research/Experience Papers* (long papers, up to 10 pages): This track is defined for papers that report innovative research or significant experiences that are closely aligned with the themes of the workshop.